 The Northwest Hallway adjacent to Memorial Hall contains the Founders Hall Exhibit.
 This exhibit features busts of Charles H. Callahan, the originator and driving force behind the creation of the Memorial, as well as the first three Presidents of the Memorial Association.
 Also featured are photographs of past and present Memorial Officers, including photographs of the 1910 first meeting of the Memorial Association and the currently serving Board of Directors of the Association.

 Located on the south side of the first floor, this exhibit tells the story of Freemasonry’s origins and development, its arrival in the American Colonies, and the role it has come to play in the history of the United States.
-In addition to George Washington, several other American Presidents who were Masons are profiled: Benjamin Franklin, Andrew Jackson, and Harry Truman.
+In addition to George Washington, several other American Presidents and leaders who were Masons are profiled: Benjamin Franklin, Andrew Jackson, and Harry Truman.
 This room is also the location of our frequently-updated Grand Lodge of the Month exhibit.

 On the first floor surrounding Grand Masonic Hall is The Golden Age of Masonic Architecture, an exhibit of framed color prints of great Masonic buildings from around the country constructed in the same time period as the Memorial.
 Also on the first floor is The Form and Function of American Freemasonry exhibit, highlighting four great American Freemasons: Washington, Franklin, Jackson, and Truman.
 The exhibit informs visitors about Freemasonry whose members, like the four highlighted, improve themselves as they improve society.